Fudge Topped Brownies: Brownies with a fudgy frosting make for the ultimate, chocolate lover’s treat. An easy way to serve a crowd!

 - Follow the directions for your specific recipe.
 Spread the batter out evenly in the pan using an offset spatula.

-- Bake, checking at least 5 minutes before the timer goes off to prevent over baking.
+- Bake and check your brownies at least 5 minutes before the timer goes off to prevent over baking.

 - For these brownies, start making the frosting before they’re finished baking.